samsheffield/Unreal_Engine_Workshop/docs/week1.md

 _Note: It is slightly more complicated to do from off-campus, so I'd recommend getting things set up first while on-campus._

-## Week 1 Homework: Greybox Study (Due 09/08)
+## Week 1 Homework: Level Design Study (Due 09/08)

-### Assignment Summary
+### Assignment Details

-Design and block out a small interior or exterior space in Unreal Engine with one point of visual interest.
-Focus on planning, research, and greyboxing, not polished art.
-Use sketches, references, and a moodboard to guide your decisions, then build a rough version of your level using simple shapes and materials.
+__Design and block out a small playable level in Unreal Engine, focusing on level design principles rather than polished art.__

+Use only basic shapes and the assets included in the First Person Template (Variant: None) folders in the Content Browser.

+This exercise is about planning, experimenting with spatial relationships, and creating a playable space using greyboxing techniques.

-__The goal is to practice thinking like a level designer by turning ideas into playable spaces.__
+> **Assignment Goal:** Practice thinking like a level designer by turning ideas into playable spaces using simple geometry.

-Focus on planning, research, and your initial blockout (along with some tinkering in the Unreal Editor!)
-Next class, we’ll discuss real-time lighting, textured materials, and Unreal Engine’s Static Mesh Modeling Tools, which you’ll then incorporate into your blocked-out space.

-### Important Steps
+## Important Steps

-1. __Document your ideas__ – Write down goals, ideas, and questions.
-2. __Gather references__ – Create a moodboard with at least 10 images conveying key spatial relationships, environmental details, and overall mood.
+1. **Document Your Ideas**
+   - Write down goals for your level. _What are you trying to accomplish?_
+   - Include questions and ideas about how the space should feel and function.

+2. **Sketch Your Layout**
+   - Plan your level structure, marking any points of interest and how you imagine a player moving through the space.
+   - Sketches can be digital or on paper.
-3. __Sketch your layout__ – On paper or digitally, plan your level structure and point of interest. _Note: Unreal Engine is not a sketching tool._
+   - *Note: Unreal Engine is not a sketching tool; this step is purely planning.*
-4. __Optional: Gather more references__ – Do you need more points of reference?
-5. __Set up base mechanics__ – For this assignment, your mechanics will be provided by the First Person Template (Variant: None). _Please do not use alternative variants or controller templates._
-6. __Greybox your level__ – Block out geometry with basic shapes; keep scale relative to the player.
-7. __Apply basic materials__ – Assign simple materials to actors to distinguish different elements in your blockout. _No textures for this assignment._
-8. __Iterate and experiment__ – Test, tweak, and explore ideas; use references and sketches to guide changes. _Most importantly: does the scale feel correct as you move through the space?_

-### Important: What to Turn In, Where, and When
+3. **Set Up Base Mechanics**
+   - Use the First Person Template (Variant: None) for player controls and interaction.
+   - Do not use alternative project templates or mechanics outside of what is included.

+4. **Greybox Your Level**
+   - Use basic shapes from the Place Actors panel as well as the static meshes included in the Meshes folder to block out your level.
+   - You may also use the Blueprint Actors from the Interactables folder to create a sense of progression to your space.
+   - Pay attention to player scale in all areas.
+   - Focus on spatial relationships, movement, and flow, not visual polish.

+5. **Apply Basic Materials**
+   - Assign simple materials (colors, basic shading) created with the Material Editor to distinguish objects, floors, and key gameplay areas.
+   - Do not use textures for this assignment.

+6. **Iterate and Experiment**
+   - Test your level frequently in Play Mode.
+   - Adjust scale, layout, and flow as needed.

+## Deliverables

 Create a new folder in your Picasso class drive folder named:
 **Lastname_Firstname_GMD265_01**